StoneStepsInc/fit/README.md

 SQLite development package needs to be installed (e.g. `sqlite-devel` on Fedora).
-See Docker files in `devops` for a list of packages required to build Linux flavor.
+See Docker files in `devops` for a list of packages required to build on various Linux flavors.

 SHA-256 does not have a package and may be obtained via a script included in the project (`get-sha256`).
 After running the script,